beatwad/youtube_timecodes_generator/README.md

-# YouTube AI Timecodes Generator
+# YouTube AI Timecodes Generator  🕒

-This is service for fully automatical YouTube timecode generation using AI capabilities.
+This repository offers an AI-driven tool designed to automatically create timecodes for YouTube videos.
+Whether you're a video creator, editor, or simply someone who enjoys structuring information, this project is intended to streamline the task of adding timestamps to your content using power of AI.
+And it's completely free!

+## Features 🚀

+- AI-powered timecode generation
+- Python3 language support
+- Integration with the YouTube API
+- Streamlit interface for easy use
+- Completely free for everyone

 ## Install